 Postgraduate Research Programmes

-What differentiates the School of Education from other providers is the growing focus of many of our researchers on quantitative methodologies (random controlled trials, impact studies, etc.), intercultural education and the psychology of education, as well as our strong links to the Centre for Evaluation and Monitoring (CEM) - a non-profit organisation based at Durham University, which is one of the largest independent providers of educational assessment and monitoring systems in the world.
+What differentiates us from other providers is the growing focus of many of our researchers on quantitative methodologies (random controlled trials, impact studies, etc.), intercultural education and the psychology of education, as well as our strong links to the Centre for Evaluation and Monitoring (CEM) - a non-profit organisation based at Durham University, which is one of the largest independent providers of educational assessment and monitoring systems in the world.

 Currently over 200 research postgraduates from all over the world are enrolled on our research programmes and help to contribute to the culture of academic brilliance that we foster.